vega/vega-lite/docs/Documentation.md

 ## Vega-Lite Specification

-A Vega-Lite specification is a JSON object that describes a single data source (`data`), a mark type (`marktype`), key-value visual encodings of data variables (`encoding`), and data transformations.
+A Vega-Lite specification is a JSON object that describes data source (`data`), a mark type (`marktype`), key-value visual encodings of data variables (`encoding`), and data transformations.

 Vega-Lite assumes a tabular data model: each data source is a set of records, where each record has values for the same set of variables.

-In the current version, Vega-Lite specification<sup>1</sup> is a JSON object that contains the following top-level properties:
+In the current version, Vega-Lite specification is a JSON object that contains the following top-level properties:

 | Property             | Type          | Description    |